clemgoub/dnaPipeTE/README.md

 ## Dependencies

-We provide some of the dependencies dnaPipeTE needs to run, however the pipeline requiers the following programs to be installed:
+We provide some of the dependencies dnaPipeTE needs to run, however the pipeline requiers the following programs to be already installed:

 - **[Python 3](https://www.python.org/download/releases/3.1.1)**, including *argparse*, *configparser*, *os*, *re*, *subprocess*, *time*, *sys*, *random*, *ntpath*
 - **[Perl 5](https://www.perl.org/)**